dhutapratama/docs/migrations.md

 <a name="dropping-indexes"></a>
 ### Dropping Indexes

 To drop an index, you must specify the index's name.
-By default, Laravel automatically assigns an index name based on the table name, the name of the indexed column, and the index type.
+By default, Lets automatically assigns an index name based on the table name, the name of the indexed column, and the index type.
 Here are some examples:

 Command  |  Description
 -------  |  -----------